chenzhuoshuai/EEG-P300Speller-Toolkit/README.md

 List and brief description:
 1, EEG_Preprocessor.py: A python file where the code for a series of EEG Signals preprocessing procedure is included.
    Including: load_data, extract_eegdata, extract_feature, etc.

-   the operation before classification:
+   Operations before classification:
-       band-pass butter-6 filter to remove the noises irrelevant to classification;
+       1) band-pass butter-6 filter to remove the noises irrelevant to classification;
-       using sliding averaging window to downsample signal data;
+       2) using sliding averaging window to downsample signal data;

   (the file below please see in the common folder)
 2, classifier.py: A python file where the code for several simple classifiers for P300 classification is included.